flimflam-austin/hugo-cms-test/site/content/quick_reads/20190905-18-12-10-qq/index.md

     _key: card-2-6aba77e7-8ce9-422f-92cc-47c82817e41a
   - order: 2
     body: >-
-      > ‘When I say if this deal does not pass we would truly be in uncharted waters, I hope people understand this is what I genuinely believe and fear could happen.”
+      > "When I say if this deal does not pass we would truly be in uncharted waters, I hope people understand this is what I genuinely believe and fear could happen.”

       UK Prime Minister Theresa May ahead of Tuesday's vote in Parliament on a deal to leave the European Union.
 She warns of grave uncertainty if no